-Supun Kamburugamuve is a computer science Ph.D.
-Candidate at Indiana University, USA.
-His research is based on big data applications and frameworks especially focusing on data streaming for real-time data analytics.
-He is an Apache Software Foundation member and has been contributing to many open source projects including Apache Web Services projects.
-For his Ph.D., Supun is focusing on large scale machine learning algorithms, data streaming algorithms for robots in the cloud and large scale data visualizations.
-Recently he has been working on high-performance enhancements to big data systems with HPC interconnect such as Infiniband and Omnipath.
-Before joining Indiana University, Supun worked on middleware systems and was a key member of developing an open source enterprise service bus which is being used widely for enterprise integrations.
+Supun Kamburugamuve is a PhD candidate in computer science at Indiana University, where he researches big data applications and frameworks with a focus on data streaming for real-time data analytics.
+Recently, he has been working on high-performance enhancements to big data systems with HPC interconnect such as Infiniband and Omnipath.
+Supun is an Apache Software Foundation member and has contributed to many open source projects including Apache Web Services projects.
+Before joining Indiana University, Supun worked on middleware systems and was a key member of a team developing an open source enterprise service bus that is being widely used for enterprise integrations.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com